Your Complete Guide to Google Ads Remarketing

 • Monitor your audience size alongside the number of impressions your remarketing ad groups get.
 Set appropriate frequency caps to ensure your ads are exposed rarely or infrequently.

-• Implement smart bidding strategies to balance cost-effectiveness and return on ad spend (ROAS).
+• Implement smart bidding strategies to strike a balance between cost-effectiveness and return on ad spend (ROAS).

-• Use progressive profiling to understand your audience better and create tailored messaging for different audience segments.
+• Use progressive profiling to gain a deeper understanding of your audience and create tailored messaging for different audience segments.

 • Ensure your remarketing strategy complies with GDPR and other relevant regulations and provides clear opt-out mechanisms.